Historic Places

 website

 Troutbeck was settled by the Benton family who built the manor in 1765.
 Myron Benton, born there in 1834 was a nature lover and made Troutbeck a center for writers including John Burroughs, Henry David Thoreau and Ralph Waldo Emerson.
 Joel Spingarn, founder of Harcourt Brace & Company, and his wife Amy took over the property in 1904.
-In 1917 the home burned down and was rebuilt.

 Starting in 2007 the properly was used briefly as an inn and in 2017 It was bought by Anthony Champalimaud, an artist, and hotelier.
 He restored, furnished and reopened the inn in the same year.
 See website for room and meal reservations.